 Dependent on Import

-Africa is considered as a consumers’ continent because it barely produce anything apart for some agricultural products.
-Because of this, it rely so heavily on import on things it could locally produce.
+Africa is considered as a consumers’ continent because it barely produces anything it needs apart for some agricultural products.
+Because of this, it relies so heavily on import on things it could have locally produce.

 Most economic analysis will say Africa is a dumping site for most foreign goods.
 That may be true.
 Let me give an example using Senegal for example.
-The country main importers are china and the European Union, the import trade between these two countries and Senegal is estimated to cost at 351 Billion West Africa Franc (CFA Franc).
-The highest the country has ever had was 524.40 Billion West Africa Franc (CFA Franc) in January 2017, but how much does this country export to others countries?
-The amount of export is 163.30 CFA Franc.
-With a negative balance trade of (-) 187 billion.
+The country main importers are China and the European Union, the import trade between these two countries and Senegal is estimated to cost at 351 Billion West Africa Franc (CFA Franc) -as at when this article was written.
+The highest the country has ever had was 524.40 Billion West Africa Franc (CFA Franc) in January 2017, but how much does this country make from export to others countries?
+The amount of export is 163.30 Billion CFA Franc.
+With a negative balance trade of (-) 187 billion CFA Franc meaning that it is approximately loosing 187 Billion CFA Franc from its trade.

 Lack of Innovation